M-POSSIBLE/welcome/README.md

 Because the procedure matters more than the explanation.
 Everything here is versioned so anyone can see what changed and why.

-⸻

-If you want, the next step is the Getting-Started page — that one should be extremely concrete and almost instruction-manual-like (no philosophy at all).